Job strain: Eustress causes

-Examples of positive causes of stress in the workplace include starting a new job and receiving a raise.
+Examples of positive causes of stress in the workplace include starting a new job and receiving a pay raise.
 Both of these situations improve performance.

 Distress causes

 On the negative side, one cause of job strain is low salaries.
 Low pay causes job strain due to living expenses.
 Housing expenses are extremely high, which makes it difficult for minimum wage workers to afford housing.
 As the minimum wage increases, the cost of living increases as well.

 The second cause of job strain comes from excessive workloads.
 Being exhausted from overworking is a common stressor in the workplace and can often lead to poor communication between coworkers.
+A 2019 survey by Cartridge People identified workload as the main cause of occupational stress.

 A lack of support from employers and employees may also cause stress.
 Making decisions and participating is a way of support from employers and employees.

 Health effects

 When experiencing job strain in the form of distress at work, people are subject to headaches, stomachaches, sleep disturbances, short temper, and difficulty concentrating.
 Anxiety, insomnia, high blood pressure, a weakened immune system, and heart disease may occur if stress at work becomes more persistent.
 A 2012 meta-analysis found a positive association between job strain and coronary heart disease risk.
-A 2015 meta-analysis found a similar association between job strain and stroke; the association was especially strong for women.
+A 2015 meta-analysis found a similar association between job strain and stroke; this association was especially strong for women.
+Time poverty has been found to heighten the risk for depression, inflated BMI, and cardiovascular disease in women.
 Job strain has been found to increase the risk of higher blood pressure, but not obesity.

 Gender differences

 Men and women react differently when exposed to work situations involving stress.
-A survey was taken by Canadian Community Health in 2012 that showed women experience higher job strain than men.
-It also showed that women feel they have lower levels of control, yet experience more coworker support, than men.
+In 2012, a survey taken by Canadian Community Health showed that women experience higher job strain than men, and also that women feel they have lower levels of control and yet experience more coworker support than men.
 Because women have lower levels of control at work, they experience more mental health risks such as depression and anxiety.
 Men tend to suffer from physical risks such as heart disease from carrying higher roles at work.

+A 2022 study by McKinsey & Company concluded that women are 41% more likely to be subjected to a toxic workplace culture and that their risk of burnout is elevated.

+A 2021 WHO study concluded that working 55+ hours a week raises the risk of stroke by 35% and the risk of dying from heart conditions by 17%, when compared to a 35-hour to 40-hour work week.